 Title IX: Looking Back, Moving ForwardNovember 24, 2014

-This story was written by Beth Pearsall for the Spring/Summer 2012 issue of Outlook magazine.
+This story originally appeared in the Spring/Summer 2012 Outlook magazine.

 “You come on too strong for a woman.”
 That’s what Bernice Sandler was told in 1969 after she was passed up for a faculty position at the University of Maryland despite her excellent qualifications.
 In the months following, she received similar rejections and heard things like “You’re not really a professional, just a housewife who went back to school.”